 Let me share another case study to show you the kind of results you can achieve.

 Matthew Woodward spent around $600 on Facebook Ads running two campaigns.
-His cost per lead in running both the campaigns was under 80 cents.
-And the ROI from running the campaign was over 2500%.
+His cost per lead in running both campaigns was under 80 cents.
+The ROI from running the campaign was over 2500 percent.

 Aren’t the results incredible?